-Our lawyers are committed to helping you recover the maximum compensation to which you are entitled under the law.
-When someone else’s negligence has caused personal injury or death, call our law office at 512-593-7650 to arrange a no-cost, no-obligation and confidential consultation to discuss your case.
+Our Austin boat accident lawyers are committed to helping you recover the maximum compensation to which you are entitled under the law.
+When someone else’s negligence has caused personal injury or wrongful death, call us at 512-454-3751 or contact us here to arrange a no-cost, no-obligation and confidential consultation to discuss your case.

 The unguarded propeller of a SeaRay runabout chewed through our client’s leg, requiring amputation of the remainder of his leg up to the hip.
 The firm had industry experts construct and demonstrate a propeller guard that would have prevented this horrible injury while not affecting the functional operation of the boat.

 Get answers to frequently asked questions about personal injury law.